heldrida/5cc/README.md

   5CC
   ---

+  Start the project by running the install command, such as:

+    yarn install

+    *let's assume you use yarn, use npm instead otherwise

+  > Run tests:

+    yarn test

+  > Initialise the Public API:

+    yarn server

   Please create a webservice on a public URL which modifies an incoming JSON POST payload and returns a response.

   The response should be a JSON object with property response with an Array of items.